cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/configuration.md

   - Path to Wrangler configuration file to load `main`, [compatibility settings](/workers/configuration/compatibility-dates/) and [bindings](/workers/configuration/bindings/) from.
 These options will be merged with the `miniflare` option above, with `miniflare` values taking precedence.
 For example, if your Wrangler configuration defined a [service binding](/workers/runtime-apis/bindings/service-bindings/) named `SERVICE` to a Worker named `service`, but you included `serviceBindings: { SERVICE(request) { return new Response("body"); } }` in the `miniflare` option, all requests to `SERVICE` in tests would return `body`.
 Note `configPath` accepts both `.toml` and `.json` files.

-  - The environment option can be used to specify the [wrangler environment](/workers/wrangler/environments/) to pick up bindings and variables from.
+  - The environment option can be used to specify the [Wrangler environment](/workers/wrangler/environments/) to pick up bindings and variables from.

 {{</definitions>}}